Harvesting and Storing Vegetables

 Most crops can be harvested more than once so keep up with gathering at proper maturity.
 Carefully handle produce after harvesting to avoid bruising or damage which can cause decay.
 Keep an eye on your plants for signs of yellowing leaves or possible diseases while harvesting.
 It takes practice and experience to know exactly when your vegetables will be at their peak.
 Harvest at the right time and you are sure to have a kitchen full of flavorful, nutritional veggies!

 You may can all kinds of fruits and vegetables, from tomatoes to pumpkins.
 The two methods for canning are the “boiling water bath” method and pressure canning.
 The boiling water method is appropriate for making jams and jellies, but pressure canning is the only safe way to can vegetables.
 When canning, it’s important to use foods at the peak of their quality, and be sure to follow the strict canning procedures specified for your product.
 Before eating your canned foods, look for any signs of spoilage, and remember: canned foods can be as nutritious as fresh produce!
-You can find more information in EDIS; there are many publications on "Canning Food."
 Check with your local Extension office for workshops on canning.

 Freezing provides an easy way to store the excess harvest.
 Fruits like strawberries and blueberries can be placed in the freezer in a single layer on a cookie sheet.
 This allows the fruits to freeze individually.
 Once frozen, transfer them to a zip-top bag or other plastic container.
 Fruits can also be packed in a sugar syrup before freezing.

 Vegetables usually require an extra step called blanching.
 You'll need to boil or steam them for a specific period of time and then plunge them into a cold water bath.
-Learn more in the EDIS publications, "Preserving Food: Freezing Vegetables" and "Preserving Food: Freezing Fruit."
+Learn more in the EDIS publication, "Preserving Food: Freezing Vegetables."

 When freezing herbs, wash them well, and then pat them dry.
 Place them in a single layer on a baking sheet in the freezer.
 This ensures that they won't freeze together in one big clump.
 Transfer the frozen herbs to a labeled, air-tight bag.
 Herbs like dill, sage, rosemary, and thyme freeze best when left on their stalks.
 When you're ready to cook you can add whole stalks and then retrieve them before serving.